Management of Food Allergies

 From the sixth to the twelfth month

-It is recommended to introduce solid foods at around six months of age (in French), starting with iron-rich foods.
+It is recommended to introduce solid foods at around six months of age but not before four months, starting with iron-rich foods.

 When a food allergy diagnosis is confirmed, the child should avoid consuming the food in question, even in trace amounts.

 Introduce a new food every three days in order to properly observe the child’s reactions.
 While some reactions are immediate, others may appear a little later.

 Special attention should be paid to foods that may trigger cross-reactivity.
 However, this does not mean completely removing them from the child’s diet.
 Consult a health professional to assess the risk of cross-reactivity.